 Not so with Surfshark.
 These guys give you unlimited simultaneous connections!
 You can have all the devices you own connected to the VPN simultaneously without causing problems.
 If you have a fast Internet connection (to carry lots of traffic), and lots of devices you like to use at once, you will love this.
 Nice feature Surfshark!

 As we’ve discussed, Surfshark has a lot going for it.
 It also goes above and beyond with a number of features that you don’t see on too many of its competitors.
 Here are a few of them:

 If you are willing to consider making a commitment to Surfshark, it is willing to make it worth your while.
-As of May 19, 2019, Surfshark was priced like this:
+Surfshark is priced like this: